wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 ### Obtain resource files

+The WES-QC pipeline uses a set of resource data.
+This section has a a brief description of these resources and how to obtain it.

+#### 1000 Genomes
 Currently, gathering the 1000G data for population clustering is a manual process (automation is being developed).
 This process is described in detail in the separate document: